As an Amazon Associate I earn from qualifying purchases.

 Pickled ramps.
 Oooh yeah… Crunchy, sweet-and-sour, just a little pungent.
 What’s not to love?
-Fresh young ramps don’t have an overpowering smell, but ramp bulbs sure do: It’s a big garlicky-oniony smack in the face.
+Fresh young ramp leaves don’t have an overpowering smell, but ramp bulbs sure do: It’s a big garlicky-oniony smack in the face.
 But these pickles are so damn good.

 And pretty, too.
-I came up with the flavors after reading a reference to a pickle made in Medieval Persia that used honey and saffron and “aromatic herbs.”
+I came up with the flavors for these pickled ramps after reading a reference to a pickle made in medieval Persia that used honey and saffron and “aromatic herbs.”
 I reckoned that’d be delicious, so I developed this recipe.
 Saffron is expensive, however, so if you can’t find it, sub in a little turmeric.
 Even curry powder will do in a pinch.

-Don’t worry if you don’t have ramps where you live.
+But don’t worry if you don’t have ramps where you live.
 Any large wild onion bulb will work.
-There are big wild onions in Texas, here in the West — nodding onion bulbs are great for this — and even the ubiquitous “lawn onion” of the East Coast can set decent sized bulbs.
-And of course you can use store-bought pearl onions.
+There are big wild onions in Texas, here in the West — nodding onion bulbs are great for this — and even the ubiquitous “lawn onion” of the East Coast can set decent-sized bulbs.
+And of course you can use store-bought pearl onions or cippolini onions.

-You can buy ramp bulbs fresh or frozen online, or you can forage them yourself if you live in the East.
+You can buy ramp bulbs fresh or frozen online, too.

 - 1 1/4 pounds of ramp bulbs, garlic cloves or pearl onions